-Statutory Goals Supported by Kinship Care: Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation Goal # 4 - Preventing or Reducing Inappropriate Institutional Care
+Statutory Goals Supported by Kinship Care:

+Goal #4 - Preventing or Reducing Inappropriate Institutional Care

 In-Home Aide Services is an ancillary program which provides home-based assistance to adults with disabilities or families with children served by another social services program such as Social Services to Adults or Child Protective Services.
 Services include chore and personal care services; training in self-care, survival, and caretaking skills; and the provision of emotional support and guidance to formerly abusive and neglectful caretakers.
 Although applicants are eligible regardless of income, fees based on family size are charged to those with income above approximately 80% of the State's Median Income.
 The fee schedule is shown in Section IV.C.2(c) of this report.